 In conversation with JONATHAN HEPFER and ALICE TEYSSIER (Marseille, France - 2011)

-Tell me a bit about your earliest days as a musician.
-How did you get started?
+I'd love to start at the very beginning.
+Would you tell me a bit about your earliest days as a musician?
+How did this wild journey of yours get started?

 My life as a musician started when I was four years old when my grandmother put me in piano lessons, and I continued with the piano until I was nineteen.
 Then, somehow I was accepted as a percussionist at the Conservatoire National Supérieur de Musique in Paris, without knowing anything about percussion.
 I was too old to enter as a pianist, so for some reason they just stuck me in the percussion class.
 (Laughter)